WordPress Updates are No Longer Automatic

 Posted by - October 18, 2017

-Most of us have been using wireless networks (Wi-fi) daily for years, but you may not know that every one of your wireless devices is currently at risk of being hijacked.
-Wireless networks previously used a protocol known as WEP, which was insecure, resulting in the creation of WPA2.
-WPA2 was supposed to protect networks… Read more »
+The Hidden Threat to Wireless Networks Most of us use wireless networks (Wi-Fi) daily, but many don’t realize that every wireless device is at risk of being hijacked.
+Wireless networks initially relied on a protocol called WEP, which proved insecure.
+This led to the development of WPA2.
+While WPA2 was designed to protect networks and… Read more »

 Why you Should Consider VoIP